 @2. before I was able to start practicing any freshly acquired ICM techniques my husband radically finished my project by going for a swim in a Venetian canal and by dumping my new tripod into the water.

 It was sheer good luck that I heard him screaming as I was taking pictures around the corner when he slipped on a mossy step and slided right into the canal.
-Fortunately I managed to pull him out of the water more or less unharmed - soaked to the skin with a couple of (harmless) scratches but my tripod had gone to the unfathomable grounds of the canal and I didn’t quite feel like diving for it.
+Fortunately I managed to pull him out of the water more or less unharmed - soaked to the skin with a couple of (harmless) bruises but my tripod had gone to the unfathomable grounds of the canal and I didn’t quite feel like diving for it.
 So I ended up without a tripod (which is essential for the ICM technique I wanted to practice) after having walked all over Venice to call on 5 different photo shops without success.
 None of the shops had a solid tripod in store let alone a three-way-head.

 This meant: no sunrises, no sunsets, no available light photography and of course no ICM techniques.